 You miss a total of one week of assignments.

 References & Resources

-Syllabus: where you'll find grading procedures among other things.
+Syllabus: where you'll find description of the class and grading procedures among other things.

 Schedule for the semester week by week.